steveh127/UM-Micropython/WOPR/README.md

 # Micropython WOPR Web Link

-#WOPR

-An application to drive Unexpected Makers WOPR via a web interace.
+An application to drive Unexpected Makers WOPR via a web interface.

 All testing and development has been done using Linux, Windows and Mac users should be able to make appropriate modifications to get things going.

-## Installation
+###Installation

 First install an up-to-date version of micropython for whatever MCU you are using following instructions on the micropython download pages.